jobisoft/TbSync/README.md

 You can use the [issue section](https://github.com/jobisoft/TbSync/issues?q=is%3Aissue) for support or feature requests, but please take the extra minute to check, if your question has been asked and answered already.

-As this is still work in progress, take a look at the [detailed roadmap](https://github.com/jobisoft/TbSync/wiki/Detailed-changelog-&-roadmap), to see if a feature is scheduled to be implemented.
+As this is still work in progress, take a look at the [roadmap](https://github.com/jobisoft/TbSync/wiki/Roadmap), to see if a feature is scheduled to be implemented.
 If so, it is obviously not yet implemented.
 Asking me how long it will take, will not get it done any faster.
 A [donation](https://www.paypal.me/johnbieling) might help :-)

 ## Icon sources